Home Product Download News Faq Forums About

 Can Adaptive Modeler be integrated into MetaTrader4?

-Is there an API or DLL so that programmers can use this technology in their own programs?
+Is there an API or DLL to use this technology in my own programs?

 General